Please Make Yourself (un)Comfortable - Chapter One

 Like Father, Like Son

 Ed’s early adult years would mirror his dad’s professional life.
-Starting in dry cleaning with his friend Yale Simpson, he would then make a pivot into ladies’ wear for a time with a dress shop he’d own with his young wife, Anne.
+Starting in dry cleaning with his friend Yale Simpson, he then made a pivot into ladies’ wear for a time with a dress shop he’d own with his young wife, Anne.
 And then he’d get his great “bright idea.”
-In time, this idea would change not just his destiny but those of many.
+In time, this idea would change not only his destiny but the destinies of many.

-Following the Second World War, yet more immigrants were leaving their war-ravaged towns and villages in economically compromised Europe for that second chance in North America.
-Ed would cash in his wife’s life insurance policy and open up a store they would call, simply, Honest Ed’s.
+Following the Second World War, yet more immigrants were leaving their war-ravaged towns and villages in economically compromised Europe for a second chance in North America.
+Sensing an opportunity like never before, Ed and his wife would cash in his wife’s life insurance policy and open up a store they would call, simply, Honest Ed’s.

-Rather than take the natural and intuitive step up from ladies’ wear, seeing opportunity where few did, Ed took the stairs directly to the basement.
-Instead of riding the growing prosperity of Canada’s strong postwar economy Ed chose to ease the transition for the poor and newly arrived Europeans to the “big city” with a “no credit, no-service,” “no frills” business strategy, selling merchandise he’d purchased from nowhere other than fire and bankruptcy sales.
+But rather than take the natural and intuitive step up from ladies’ wear, Ed saw opportunity where few did and took the stairs straight down—to the basement.
+Instead of riding the growing prosperity of Canada’s strong postwar economy, Ed chose to ease the transition for poor and newly arrived Europeans to the “big city” with a “no credit, no service,” and “no frills” business strategy, selling merchandise he’d purchased from none other than fire and bankruptcy sales.

 And it was at this moment that he demonstrated his nascent visual flair by placing all merchandise in distinctly hideous, yet difficult-to-forget, orange crates.
 One wonders if his former competitors in the burgeoning ladies wear market suspected Ed had lost his mind.